Posted on

 Top 5 Cold Storage Unit Best Practices

-scientist handling cold storage unit
+Scientist handling cold storage unit

 Your cold storage units are the unsung heroes in your lab.
 They’re the pieces of equipment you never think about until they stop working.